Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 It’s no secret that Thailand is home to some of the most beautiful Buddhist temples in the world.

-Wat Arun, in particular, is a Bangkok must-see, as it is one of the oldest temples dating back to the Ayutthaya Kingdom.
+Wat Arun, in particular, is a Bangkok must-see, as it is one of the oldest temples with history dating back to the Ayutthaya Kingdom.

 3. Wat Pho

-Otherwise known as the Temple of the Reclining Buddha, Wat Pho is most recognized for its 46-meter long reclining Buddha statue.
+Wat Pho is most recognized for its 46-meter long reclining Buddha statue, hence its nickname Temple of the Reclining Buddha.

-The temple complex also houses 999 other Buddha images.
-Don’t rush your visit and allocate a little extra time here in your itinerary.
+This temple complex houses a total of 1,000 Buddha images.
+Don’t rush your visit and allocate extra time here in your Bangkok itinerary.

 4. Wat Benchamabophit